 The System's funding objective is to meet long-term benefit obligations through contributions and investment income.
 The System's actuarial valuation for funding purposes uses a five-year smoothing method for investment gains and losses.
 This means that the current year's gains or losses compared to the actuarially assumed rate of return, as calculated at year-end, are recognized over five years.
-The unfunded actuarial liability (UAL) of \$2,050.0 million, as of June 30, 2021, does not include the impact of approximately \$371.3 million of net deferred investment gains yet to be recognized, primarily resulting from favorable investment returns during fiscal years 2021.
+The unfunded actuarial liability (UAL) of \$2,041.0 million, as of June 30, 2022, does not include the impact of approximately \$1.9 million of net deferred investment losses yet to be recognized, primarily resulting from unfavorable investment returns during fiscal years 2022.
 It is anticipated that future actuarial valuations will recognize these remaining deferred net investment losses as described above and the smoothing of any new gains or losses over a five-year period.

 The System is exposed to general investment market risk.
-In a pension plan context, this is the risk that the long-term rate of return earned on the pension plan assets could be below the actuarially assumed rate of return, which is 6.625%, net of investment expenses, in the actuarial valuation as of June 30, 2021.
-With all other actuarial valuations being equal, underperforming the assumed rate of return would increase the UAL and decrease the funded status of the System, thereby increasing required contributions to the System.
-Conversely, with all other actuarial variables being equal, overperforming the assumed rate of return would decrease the UAL and increase the funded status of the System, thereby decreasing required contributions to the System.
+In a pension plan context, this is the risk that the long-term rate of return earned on the pension plan assets could be below the actuarially assumed rate of return, which is 6.625%, net of investment expenses, in the actuarial valuation as of June 30, 2022.
+With all other actuarial variables being equal, underperforming the assumed rate of return would increase the UAL and decrease the funded status of the System, thereby increasing required contributions to the System.
+Conversely, with all other actuarial variables being equal, overperforming the assumed rate of return would decrease the UAL and increase the funded status of the System, thereby being equal, overperforming the assumed rate of return would decrease the UAL and increase the funded status of the System, thereby decreasing required contributions to the System.